drue/source/README.md

 * `install_extras` extra stuff to put after the `install` command.
 Default is an empty string.

-* `environment` hash of environment variables to set for the build actions.
+* `environment` hash of environment variables to set for all actions.

 * `unpack_in` use this path as the `cwd` of the unpack command.
 By default, `source_build` will build in the `basename` of the `name` attribute.
-Some software packages are not configured/build/installed from the top level directory inside the archive so the `basename` of the `name` attribute is not a valid path prior to unpacking the archive.
+Some software packages are not configured/built/installed from the top level directory inside the archive so the `basename` of the `name` attribute is not a valid path prior to unpacking the archive.
 In that case you must set this attribute.

 * `patches` a list of paths to patches to apply.